| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 conversation and lasting memories.
 We also treated delegates to a banquet on the beach, preceded by a

+boat ride around Mission Bay on a sternwheeler, the Bahia Belle, but without an earthquake accompaniment.
 Another event of nature occurred in 1998 just before the IMTA conference in Pensacola, Florida.
 Some of you may

 remember the Category 2 hurricane that destroyed property and closed at least one of the convention hotels.